ebaudrez/libpathcomp/README.md

 ## Special attributes

-Two (and only two) attributes are interpreted specially by Libpathcomp:
+The following attributes are interpreted specially by Libpathcomp:

   * **compose**
     This attribute will be evaluated by pathcomp_yield().
 It need not be